MarcDiethelm/xtc/README.md

 `config-local.js` is also listed in `.jitsuignore`, so if you're using Nodejitsu for hosting this file will never be deployed.
 Make sure these two files are not tracked by git unless you know what you're doing.

-### Asset Building: Grunt

-Before you can start the server you need to generate the assets for the frontend.
-You have already installed grunt-cli globally.
-Now in your project enter `grunt`.
-That's it.
-[Grunt](http://gruntjs.com/getting-started) will build your assets and also watch all your JS and Less/CSS source files as configured in [Gruntfile.js](http://gruntjs.com/sample-gruntfile).
-When you edit them it re-generates the assets automatically.
-You will have to restart Grunt for it to register [any files in new folders](https://github.com/gruntjs/grunt-contrib-watch/issues/70) though!
-(This will be fixed eventually.)

-**Note:** The generated asset are not tracked by git as every developer must be able to create them on the fly.
-Committing the files would produce tedious merge conflicts.
-If you deploy your project using git do it from a branch where the assets are not ignored by git.
-(Just add a `!` before a rule in `.gitignore` to negate it.)

 ### Start the Server!